 - Turn off cruise control.
 This will maximize your control of your vehicle.

 - Use windshield wipers and defrosters.
-Limits excess moisture on the window and reduce glare.
+These will help limit excess moisture on the window and reduce glare.

 - Drive with low beams and fog lights.
-High beams can worsen visibility because they reflect off the fog.
+High beams/brights can worsen visibility because they reflect off the fog.

 - Use the right edge of the road as a guide.
 Helps you stay in your lane and not “drift” into the middle lane.